 Elective deferrals include both pre-tax deferrals and designated Roth contributions.
 Generally, you must consider all elective deferrals made by a participant to all plans in which the employee participates to determine if the employee has exceeded the 402(g) limits.
 If an employee has elective deferrals in excess of the 402(g) limit under one or more plans of an employer, each plan is subject to disqualification.

-Your plan document may place its own, lower limit on the amount of the deferral or on the percentage of pay that participants may defer.
+Your plan document may impose its own lower limit on the deferral amount or on the percentage of pay that participants may defer.
 Additionally, your plan may need to limit a plan participant’s elective deferrals to meet certain nondiscrimination requirements.

-If the total of a plan participant’s elective deferrals is more than the limit under IRC Section 402(g), to avoid failing IRC Section 401(a)(30), the excess amount plus allocable earnings must be distributed to the participant by April 15 of the year following the year of deferral.
+If the total of a plan participant’s elective deferrals exceeds the limit under IRC Section 402(g), to avoid failing IRC Section 401(a)(30), the excess amount plus allocable earnings must be distributed to the participant by April 15 of the year following the year of deferral.
 Excess deferrals not timely returned to the participant are subject to additional tax.

 Timely withdrawal of excess contributions by April 15